 For more details see

-Seven women Oxfordshire artists in metal, glass and ceramics show enticing offerings for Christmas and beyond.
+Seven women Oxfordshire artists in metal, glass and ceramics show enticing offerings for the dull winter months.

 Julie Grose and Sophie Thompson in metal, Harriet Coleridge,